luciusmagn/lambdas-and-logos/book.typ

 the gist of that

 == Programming should be fun
-I would like to now expand on one of the last thoughts from the previous section - that programming should be fun.
+I would like to now expand on a key thought from the previous section - that programming should be fun.
 I would like to paraphrase Gerald Jay Sussman, one of the creators of the Scheme programming language.
 A couple years ago, he had a talk called "Programming (is) should be fun" for the ACM SIGPLAN Scheme conference, which resonated with me deeply.#footnote[